bowdens/holder/README.md

 # Holder

+> ## Please Note
+> This repository has been archived.
+It has been superceded by [extradimension.al](https://extradimension.al).
+The code here is old and quite poorly written.
+Peruse with all due caution.

 A digital bag of holding using 5e SRD material.
 The bag is shared between your party using a bag code and (optionally) a password.

 Technologies used include: